All Episodes

 Because you're telling them they already are.

-And of course, minorities and Hispanics are hardest hit because they don't have any money, so they've got to go with fast food joints.
+And of course, minorities and Hispanics are hardest hit because they don't have any money, so they've got to go fast food joints.

 You don't have to have a brain.

-You have to have a memory to be able to recite the templates and the narratives of your worldview and incorporate what is supposedly news, the results of a stupid poll, into your worldview to produce a newspaper story.
+You have to have a memory to be able to recite the templates and the narratives of your worldview and incorporate what is supposedly news, the results of a stupid poll into your worldview to produce a newspaper story.

 Let me take a quick time out here, folks.

-We'll try to squeeze another call in maybe.
+We'll try to squeeze another call in.

 I don't know.